 We were delighted to arrive in Mykonos and find the temperatures still in the late 20’s C, despite it being late in the evening.
 This time we had chosen to stay at Tropicana, on the aptly named Paradise Beach.
 The service here is brilliant – they picked us up from the airport, organized our ATV within a half hour and gave us lots of information about what we could do on the island.

 A note here – ATVs are a brilliant way to get around this island.
 They are easy to hire and affordable, as the island is full of tourists and locals using these, so the drivers are aware of them and drive accordingly.
+It also helps that majority of the ATVs have been fitted with many safety mirrors similar to these UTV mirrors online for example.
+This makes it a little less scary to drive around on the road between cars, however, it’s worth noting that some of the ATV models you can hire won’t have these mirrors installed.
 The only issue we have ever had, is that with two of us on it, we could not get up the hill at Super Paradise, which meant that I had to walk up – but hey, after a day at the beach, sipping cocktails, that’s good for my thighs!
 It’s more economical to book these on the island, than to pre-book.

 Despite arriving later in the evening, there was still plenty to do.
 We jumped on our recently delivered ATV and headed directly into the town, centred around the port.
 This being our second visit, we had a good idea of directions, but the island is very easily navigated.
 The port town is open late – until at least midnight at the beginning of the season and then until about 2am later on in the season.
 There are loads of restaurants to choose from – all of them selling fresh seafood and of course our favourite, Saganaki.
 This is fried Greek cheese served with lemon to squeeze over it.
 I think over the course of this holiday, I ate my own body weight in this delicacy.
 Even if you don’t see it on the menu, ask, as literally everywhere has this.